- Make your bed. Every damn morning.

 - Take advantage of thrifting.

 Ya’ll.
 I don’t know about you but post-grad has me on a budget.
-I use most of my money to save for travelling (minus student loans LOL) so shopping for clothes is something I am very picky about.
+I use most of my money to save for traveling (minus student loans LOL) so shopping for clothes is something I am very picky about.
 It’s hard for me because I love shopping you guys, and I plan on treating myself to a shopping spree before the holiday deals are gone because its been AWHILE.
 But what I’m saying here is, don’t be afraid of Goodwill.
 Some of my favorite clothes are thrifted and all it takes is an open mind.

 I have been searching for a button-down dress for weeks, and couldn’t find any I envisioned in my mind online.
 Well guess bitches.
 I found one at GOODWILL.
 Originally the dress went down to my ankles, but I improvised and took the scissors to the fabric.